The Logic of Counting Query Answers: Proof of Lemma

 We claim that the linear combination in (\ref{eq:linearcomb3}) contains $c \cdot |\psi(\relb)|$ or $c \cdot |\psi^r \land \psi(\relb)|$for some $c\ne 0$ as a summand.
 To see this, consider first the case that $\psi$ is not a sentence.
 Note that in this case $c\cdot \psi(\relb)$ appears in the weighted sum from Lemma~\ref{lem:classificationdetails} and thus (for $J= \emptyset$) also in the sum we get before combining counting equivalent summands.
 Moreover, $\psi$ is not counting equivalent to any other summand $\psi'$ in this sum.
 To see this, note first that by Lemma~\ref{lem:classificationdetails} there is no homomorphism from any of the $\psi_j$ to $\psi$.
 Moreover, the $\phi_i$ are pairwise not counting equivalent.
 Thus $c|\psi|$ appears in (\ref{eq:linearcomb3}) in this case.
 If $\psi$ is one of the sentences $\psi_i$, then $\psi^r \land \psi$ is contained in the sum before combining counting equivalent summands (for $J=\{i\}$).
 Obviously, $\psi^r\land \psi$ is not counting equivalent to any conjunction that contains a non-sentences $\psi_i$.
 Moreover, since there are no homomorphism between $\psi=\psi_i$ and $\psi_j$ by Lemma~\ref{lem:classificationdetails}, $\psi^r\land \psi$ is not counting equivalent to any other summand, so it must be contained in (\ref{eq:linearcomb3}).

 It follows that (\ref{eq:linearcomb2}) and (\ref{eq:linearcomb3}) give two linear combinations that are equal for every structure $\relb$.
 Using Theorem~\ref{thm:linearcombination} it follows that (\ref{eq:linearcomb2}) contains a summand $c\cdot |\bar{\psi}|$ that is counting equivalent to $\psi$.
 Moreover, $\qaw(\bar{\psi})\le k$.
-It follows with Corollary~\ref{cor:renamingandcounting} that $\psi$ is logically equivalent to a formula with quantifier aware width at most $k$. \end{proof}
+Invoking Corollary~\ref{cor:renamingandcounting}, it follows that $\psi$ is logically equivalent to a formula with quantifier-aware width at most $k$.